winitzki/scall/tutorial/programming_dhall.md

 When no type errors are found, the interpreter goes on evaluating the program to the normal form, using the lazy evaluation strategy.

 To summarize, Dhall uses lazy evaluation when applying functions to arguments and in `let`-expressions.
-Strict evaluation is used for any values required to be available during type-checking: all imported values, all values in `assert` expressions, and all values that are required for computing any types.
+Strict evaluation is used for any values required to be available during type-checking: all imported values, all values in `assert` expressions, and also all values that are required for computing any types.

 It is important to keep in mind that in almost all cases a well-typed Dhall program will give the same result whether evaluated lazily or strictly.